Ninja-Librarian/Ninja-Librarian.github.io/_projects/rockbuster.md

 India had the highest number of Rockbuster customers, followed by China and the United States.

-The five largest customer markets identified in the analysis were:
+The top five customer markets were:

 1. India — 35,940 customers
 2. China — 31,747 customers